 So, what exactly is needed to transform congress into an effective law-making body that works hard to make our lives better?
 First of course, we need to reach out to other voters.
 Second, the voters need non-politicians to vote for, so at least a few of us have to run in elections.
 As we've seen, only a very few hundred of us from across the entire country actually need to run for office.
-And as we'll see shortly, because we can rely heavily on the Internet and on each other we shouldn't need a campaign headquarters, or any staff, or volunteers to make phone calls.
+And as we'll see shortly, because we can rely heavily on the Internet and on each other, we shouldn't need an overwhelming amount of money or time, which we ordinary folks don't have to spare.
 Instead, we can rely on email and social networks and word of mouth to spread our message.
 If we're running we need to get our names on the ballot if we can.
 And if we can't get on the ballot, then where permitted we can ask voters to vote for us as write-in candidates.
-Then, enough of the rest of us just have to vote for the non-politicians to elect them.
+Then, enough of the rest of us who aren't running just have to vote for the non-politicians to elect them.
 For our government to begin to work for "us" instead of "them", only slightly more than half of us voters, in only slightly more than half of the 435 congressional districts, have to vote for "us".

 So, as a voter your first job is to be sure you can vote.
 That means you should find out if you're eligible to vote, and if so be sure to register.
 In general, you can vote in the United States if you're a U.S. citizen and you will be at least 18 years old by the time of the election you want to vote in.
 If that's you, then probably all you have to do is register to vote in the state you're a resident of.
 How to do that depends on the state you live in, because each of the states sets up their own rules and processes that control how to register to vote.
 But it's generally pretty easy.
 To find out how to register in your state and to get some assistance if you need it, go to https://RegisterToVote.org/state-info.html, or call the voting authorities in your area.